-Of all the model systems used to study the properties of biological membranes, supported lipid bilayers (SLBs) are one of the most common.
-Consisting of a stack of one or more lipid bilayers, separated from a solid substrate and each other by hydration layers reported to be 1-2 nm thick, SLBs are favored in part because of the relative ease with which they can be produced.
-This, coupled with their stability, has allowed them to be used for a wide variety of different studies.
-These include investigations into membrane mechanical properties, viral entry into cells, micron-scale temperature gradients, and protein-ligand interactions.8
+Of all the model systems used to study the properties of biological membranes, supported lipid bilayers (SLBs) are one of the most common.^{1,2} Consisting of a stack of one or more lipid bilayers, separated from a solid substrate and each other by hydration layers reported to be 1-2 nm thick,3 SLBs are favored in part because of the relative ease with which they can be produced.4 This, coupled with their stability, has allowed them to be used for a wide variety of different studies.
+These include investigations into membrane mechanical properties, viral entry into cells,6 micron-scale temperature gradients,7 and protein-ligand interactions.8

 One property of SLBs, which differentiate them from typical biological membranes, is their interaction with the substrate.
 Many experiments on SLBs assume that the effects of the substrate-bilayer interactions on the structure and behavior of the bilayer are negligible.
 However, while the hydration layer, if present, does prevent direct contact between the bilayer and the support, a multitude of effects of the substrate on bilayer properties has been reported.
-These include, but are not limited to, decoupling of the phase transition between the two leaflets in the bilayer, altered interleaflet sorting of lipids, a reduced or enhanced capacity to form liquidordered $(L_0)$ domains, or altered lipid diffusion rates.
-These effects are known to depend on the substrate material, the chemical modifications applied to the substrate, and the ionic strength of the medium.

-In spite of all the work carried out thus far, the full extent of the influence of the substrate on the bilayer is not yet known.
-Notably, the effect of surface hydrophilicity on bilayer thickness has yet to be addressed experimentally.
-Bilayer thickness is known to modulate protein function, and local bilayer thickness differences have been shown to affect the ability of proteins to interact with domains, so it is important to understand how the support might affect this parameter.
-While some seek to minimize these assorted substrate effects by increasing the distance between the SLB and the support (through the use of polymer cushions or multilamellar films, for example, which however might introduce other interactions), many experiments are still conducted with the bilayer in close proximity to the support.
+These include, but are not limited to, decoupling of the phase transition between the two leaflets in the bilayer,^{2,9,10} altered interleaflet sorting of lipids,^{1,11} a reduced12 or enhanced13 capacity to form liquidordered (L_0) domains, or altered lipid diffusion rates.^{3,12} These effects are known to depend on the substrate material,1 the chemical modifications applied to the substrate,^{5,12} and the ionic strength of the medium.11 thickness is known to modulate protein function,14 and local bilayer thickness differences have been shown to affect the ability of proteins to interact with domains,6 so it is important to understand how the support might affect this parameter.
+While some seek to minimize these assorted substrate effects by increasing the distance between the SLB and the support (through the use of polymer cushions13 or multilamellar films,15 for example, which however might introduce other interactions), many experiments are still conducted with the bilayer in close proximity to the support.